ISISComputingGroup/ibex_developers_manual/GUI-Troubleshooting.md

 The following needs to be done to debug the instance:
 1. Get hold of the IP of the instrument where the IBEX GUI is running, and the port on which JDWP is enabled
-2. Run the following to disable the firewall access "deny" rule mentioned above: netsh advfirewall firewall set rule name="Block Java De-bugging" new enable=yes
+2. Run the following to disable the firewall access "deny" rule mentioned above:
+'netsh advfirewall firewall set rule name="Block Java De-bugging" new enable=yes'
 3. Set the debug configuration (Run ==> Debug Configurations... ==> Remote Java Application) on the eclipse as shown below:
 ![image](https://github.com/ISISComputingGroup/ibex_developers_manual/assets/142808099/d75fc3cc-f727-47b1-b04e-dee0341a264c)

-4. Once the debug session is completed, please take care to enable the access deny rule again: netsh advfirewall firewall set rule name="Block Java De-bugging" new enable=no
+4. Once the debug session is completed, please take care to enable the access deny rule again:
+'netsh advfirewall firewall set rule name="Block Java De-bugging" new enable=no'

 [Memory "leaks"](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Debugging-memory-leaks-in-the-IBEX-GUI)